-We have developed a range of products which means we can always offer a more suitable solution than an organisation who only offers a limited range.
+We have developed a range of products, meaning we can always offer a more suitable solution than an organisation that only provides a limited selection.

-For example, we offer 3 types of beam: “light,” “standard” and “9 inch.”
-It may be that the most cost-effective way of satisfying load/span conditions would be to use a mixture of light and standard beam.
+For example, we offer three types of beam: “light,” “standard” and “9 inch.(Lightbeam+)” It may be that the most cost-effective way of satisfying load/span conditions would be to use a mixture of light and standard beam.
 If this is the case, our designers take this into account when proposing a plan for your project.

 This flexibility means that we help you to avoid carrying out additional works (like concreting double beams) that may result from pushing one type of product to its limit.